 The boss, the top dog, el jefe, the king, number one – I really don’t think there is anything I can say here that hasn’t already been written about The Man of Steel.
-I can only add that I am proud to own any issues of the original comic series; including #6 from October 1940 (yes I have several Action Comics as well).
+I can only add that I am proud to own any early issues from the original comic series.
+I’ve cobbled together (often from parts and pieces) numbers 5-11 with #6 from October 1940 probably the best comic in my entire collection.

 * Sold copy